Linguine with Shiitake Wine Sauce! You can’t believe this pasta is vegan, super creamy with a trick to making glossy, delicious pasta.

 - Heat the olive oil in a large skillet over medium heat.
 Add the garlic and cook until just browned, about 30 seconds-1 minute.

 - Add the mushrooms and cook until browned and all water has evaporated, about 10-15 minutes.
 Stir often, making sure mushrooms don’t stick to the bottom of the pan.
+Stir in the salt, pepper and red pepper flakes once browned.

 - Once the mushrooms are browned, add in the wine and scrape the pan, getting up any browned bits of mushrooms.
 Simmer until most of the wine has been absorbed.